HollyHR Developer Docs

 If the organisation uses a custom HollyHR domain, use that custom origin instead.
 Local, preview, and staging app deployments are not a public sandbox contract and should not be used as customer integration targets unless HollyHR has explicitly arranged that with you.

-Future sandbox
+Future self-service sandbox orgs

-Last modified on June 24, 2026
+Last modified on August 21, 2026

 On this page